Shloka: When LLMs, Faith Meet Climate Action

 Research Methodology

-I observed consistent personification of natural elements—not just as symbols, but as active spiritual beings requiring respect and care.
-Rivers weren't just water sources; they were goddesses.
-Mountains weren't just landscapes; they were divine manifestations requiring protection.
+I observed consistent personification of natural elements—not as mere symbols, but as active spiritual beings requiring respect and care.
+The Ganges River wasn't just a water source; she was Goddess Ganga.
+The mountains weren't just landscapes; they were divine manifestations of specific deities requiring protection.
+This personification meant environmental harm wasn't abstract damage to ecosystems—it was direct disrespect to sentient spiritual beings.

 Phase 2: Co-Design & Cultural Navigation